Music & Choir

 The Music Program at St. John’s

 Music plays a significant role in the worship and life of St. John’s.
-Sunday worship includes instrumental and choral music carefully selected by Music Director Jeffrey Stern, in collaboration with our minister, Reverend Mitra Jafarzadeh, Piano accompaniment is provided by Adam Petersen.
+Sunday worship includes instrumental and choral music carefully selected by Music Director Michael Pekel, in collaboration with our minister, Reverend Mitra Jafarzadeh, Piano accompaniment is provided by Adam Petersen.

 St John’s Music Series

 JAZZ & JUSTICE: St. John’s Music Series 2016-17

 In the 2017-2018 year, we are not offering the Jazz & Justice Series.

 Dr. Catherine Roma Scholarship